dpc-sdp/ripple/docs/content/design-system/5.components/social-share.md

 ---
 title: Social share
-description: A list of links to help users to share pages to social media.
+description: The Social share component shows a list of links to help users to share pages to social media.
 layout: page
 label: Core